FelixErnst/RNAmodR.AlkAnilineSeq/README.md

 # Installation

-The current version of the RNAmodR.Data package is available from GitHub.
+The current version of the RNAmodR.AlkAnilineSeq package is available from GitHub or the Bioconductor devel version.

+## Github

 ```
 remotes::install_github("FelixErnst/RNAmodR.Data")